-The new 108-bed Penn State Health (PSH) Hampden Medical Center will be PSH’s first greenfield community hospital operating remotely from the main campus of the Penn State Hershey Medical Center.
-The architecture is inspired by the rolling hills carved by the Susquehanna river basin, using transparency, reflectivity, and rhythm of façade patterns to recall the beauty and physics of river geographies.
+The new 108-bed Penn State Health (PSH) Hampden Medical Center is PSH’s first greenfield community hospital operating separately from the main campus of the Penn State Hershey Medical Center.
+The architecture is inspired by the surrounding rolling hills carved by the Susquehanna river basin, using transparency, reflectivity, and rhythm of façade patterns to recall the beauty and physics of river geographies.